sakaiproject/sakai/samigo/README.import_export.txt

   a.
 Blank space lost in the question text for the file upload question.
   b.
 A non-breaking space will be used to supply absent text between blanks in fill-in-the-blank questions.
 (SAM-271).
+  c.
+Selection-level feedback is not retained for matching questions.
+(SAM-520)

 4. Exporting model answers.
   Model Short Answer is not supported for exporting Short Answer/Essay question.